Graciesgrace/mywebpage/_pages/about.md

 ======
 PhD in Finance, University of Aberdeen (2025)
 ------
-* Investigated biases in sovereign credit ratings, using Natural Language Processing and Machine Learning techniques to extract insights from the language of rating reports.
-* Developed indices of friendships among nations by aggregating over 100 indicators using unobserved component models.
-Assessed their impact on rating analysts’ evaluations.

 MSc in Finance, Coventry University (2017)
 ------
 BBA (HONS) in Entrepreneurship, Banking Academy of Vietnam (2015)